-The basic responsibility of the school is to provide sound instruction for boys and girls eligible to attend.
-It is also recognized that certain meetings and conferences involving teachers and/or students, and certain extra-curricular activities, contribute significantly to the educational objectives of the school.
-Those that do not or that interfere with the regular classroom program should be reorganized or eliminated.
-Local school authorities determine which activities are best for their school system.
-The State Board of Education respects this fundamental principle and has faith that the division superintendents and school boards that are constitutionally charged with supervision of the schools will make appropriate decisions concerning conferences and extra-curricular activities involving teachers and/or students.
+It is recognized that certain extra-curricular activities contribute significantly to the educational objectives of the school.
+Those that do not contribute or that interfere with the educational objectives of the school should be reorganized or eliminated.
+It is the responsibility of the local school authorities to determine which activities are appropriate for their school system.
 Extra-curricular activities should be approved by the school board and lists of such activities filed in the offices of the division superintendent and principals of the respective schools.

-Extra-curricular activities should be under the direct supervision of the school and should supplement and complement the regular instructional program.
+Extra-curricular activities should be under the direct supervision of the school and should supplement and complement the instructional program.
 The justification for such activities rests upon the extent to which they contribute to the fulfillment of the purposes of the secondary school.
-They must be evaluated periodically and so organized and administered that interruptions of the classroom program are kept to a minimum.
-Students should not be permitted to engage in these activities to the point that they interfere with regular classwork.
+They must be evaluated periodically and so organized and administered that interruptions of the instructional program are kept to a minimum.
+Students should not be permitted to engage in these activities to the point that they interfere with required instructional activities.